Income tax audit: Providing documentation

 The following are examples of documentation that the IRS may request: receipts, invoices, bank statements, and cancelled checks.
 Some electronic versions of documentation are acceptable.
-A good practice to organize these documents by their tax year, and to provide the total amount summary in addition to the detailed transaction.
+A good practice is to organize these documents by their tax year, and to provide the total amount summary in addition to the detailed transaction.
 If the taxpayer cannot provide source documentation for a particular amount, the taxpayer may explain why the document was missing and how the amount was calculated.
 The IRS will often ask that the taxpayer send only copies of these documents, as originals can get lost or damaged.

 Review process

-Examinations of documents are conducted either in mail or in a taxpayer’s home, business, or an accountant’s office.
-In-person review is best if there are too many documentations to provide.
+Examinations of documents are conducted either by mail or in a taxpayer’s home, business, or an accountant’s office.
+In-person review is preferred if a large amount of documentation is required.
 Further instructions and contact information is provided in the IRS Notice Letter.

 Concluding an audit

-The IRS can audit a tax return supported by its documentation and either conclude that there is no change, the taxpayer agreed, or the taxpayer disagreed.
+The IRS or a tax authority can audit a tax return supported by its documentation and either conclude that there is no change, the taxpayer agreed, or the taxpayer disagreed.
 "No change" means the original amount owed or being refunded in the original tax return shall remain the same.
 On the other hand, IRS can propose a new amount in which the taxpayer can either agree or disagree with such amount.
 By agreeing, the taxpayer must sign an agreement and may have to pay the additional amount.
-If a taxpayer disagree, they may request a meeting with an IRS manager, file an appeal, or participate in an Appeal Mediation, where an appeal officer will help resolve the case.
+If a taxpayer disagrees, they may request a meeting with an IRS manager, file an appeal, or participate in an Appeal Mediation, where an appeal officer will help resolve the case.